codyy2024/code-learning-journal/day-041-Screenreaders-20251013.md

-# Day 41: Theory - Screen Readers & Large Text / Braille Keyboards
+# Day 41: Theory - Importance Of Accessibility and Good HTML Structure

 ## Key topics covered:
 - [x] What are screen readers (and what screen reader are not)